JTJutajoh/RimWorld.BetterLetters/README.md

 ## Compatibility
 - **Safe to add/remove in an ongoing save**
 - Supports RimWorld versions 1.1, 1.2, 1.3, and 1.4.
 Versions earlier than 1.4 are untested and may be slightly buggy
-- Mods that add custom types of Letters *might* be missing the Dismiss and Pin buttons.
+- Mods that add custom types of Letters *might* be missing the Pin button.
 Please report any you find.
 - UI mods that alter the way Letters are drawn might conflict.
 Please let me know if you discover any such incompatibilities.
 - *No other known incompatibilities.*